Fantaso/iot-system/README.md

 <br>

 #### 1. Access Website
-The web application should be running and you can access it in your web browser at _http://0.0.0.0:5000_, which will take you to the website and there in the navigation bar you can find the **login** link.
+The web application should be running and you can access it in your web browser at _http://0.0.0.0:5000_ or at _http://0.0.0.0:5000/site_
+which will take you to the website and there in the navigation bar you can find the ***login*** link.

 <br>

 #### 2. Access App - Flask
 Access the web app at _http://0.0.0.0:5000/app_
 You will be prompt to enter **Username** and **Password**, which we have registered in `Step # 6` of the installation.
 Or you could register a new user following the link at the login page.

 Login information: